QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/develop-custom-cloud-provider-shells/l3-network-connectivity.md

 ### Error handling

-If a failure occurs, return a “success false” action result.
+If a failure occurs, return a "success false” action result.

 ### Signature